Lawrence Reed: Mackinac Center for Public Policy (1987–2008)

 Long active in Michigan policy, Reed was appointed in 1993 by the state's then-Governor John Engler (R) to the Headlee Amendment Blue Ribbon Commission.
-The commission had been established as part of the state's 1978 "Headlee amendment" for the purpose of limiting local and state government spending.
+The commission was established as part of the state's 1978 "Headlee amendment" for the purpose of limiting local and state government spending.
 It was officially abolished in 2004 by former Michigan Governor Jennifer Granholm.

 In 1994, Reed was named to the Secchia Commission on Total Quality Government, a task force charged by Governor Engler to streamline Michigan state government.
 Engler and many of his administration's officials frequently cited the work of the Mackinac Center as influential in shaping administration policies.